Restream/reindexer/replication.md

 In setup above there are 2 independent RAFT-clusters: `cluster1`(over `ns1` and `ns2`) and `cluster2`(over `ns1`).
 Also, one of the nodes of the first cluster replicating its data (`ns2`) asynchronously to one of the nodes of the second cluster.

 Take a notice:
-- `ns2` can not taking part in second RAFT-cluster
+- `ns2` cannot take part in the second RAFT cluster
-- asynchronous replication here (with `default` replication mode) still works on node-to-node basis, i.e. it replicates all the data from `cl12` node to `cl22` node, but not to other nodes of the seconds cluster (i.e. if `cl12` is down, data will not be asynchronously replicated)
+- asynchronous replication here (with `default` replication mode) still works on a node-to-node basis, i.e. it replicates all the data from the `cl12` node to the `cl22` node, but not to other nodes of the second cluster (i.e. if `cl12` is down, data will not be asynchronously replicated)

 ### Async replication with "from_sync_leader" replication mode